inbenta-integrations/zendesk_chat_adapter/README.md

 * `preForm`(bool): Allows the user to decide if there will be a preform in the Zendesk widget or it will escalate directly.
 This value must be the same as that defined in the Zendesk widget settings.
 * `getUserInfo`(bool): Allows the user to obtain the information of the user who is in the Inbenta chatbot, this information will be used by Zendesk to identify the user or complete the preform in Zendesk (according to the previous parameter).
 * `sendTranscript`(bool): Allows the user to send the chat transcript from Inbenta to Zendesk widget.
 This way, the agent in Zendesk can see all the previous conversation mantained with the bot.
+* `department` (string): Optional value.
+Name of the department to validate the availability of the agents.
 * `accountKey`(string): The account key of your Zendesk application.
 If it is not present, the adapter will throw an error.
 * `labels`(object):
     * `placeholder`(string): This param is used to show a placeholder while Inbenta is doing the transition between the chatbot and the Zendesk widget.